 Does a Failed Drug Test Show Up on Your Record?

-However, there are some employers that may keep your drug and alcohol test records on file for 3 years.
-Additionally, there are some specific cases where your drug test may become public record.
+DOT-regulated employers must keep verified positive drug and alcohol test results on file for five years under federal regulation, and non-DOT employers set their own retention periods under company policy and state law.
+There are also some specific cases where your drug test may become part of a public record.

-Note: Under ADA (Americans with Disabilities Act), A test for illegal drugs is not a medical examination.
-If the results of a test reveal the use of a lawfully prescribed drug, such results are medical records and thus must be kept confidential.
+Note: Under the Americans with Disabilities Act (ADA), a test for illegal drug use is not considered a medical examination.
+If the results of a test reveal the use of a lawfully prescribed drug, however, those results are medical information and must be kept confidential.

 Quick take